AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/standard_schemas/acp_standard_schemas.md

 ## Overview

-In order to gain insights from data, similar data must be consistently defined in the same way, removing the need for translation and improving the interoperability of data across systems.
+In order to gain insights from data, we need to ensure that similar data is consistently defined in the same way.
+When data definitions are consistent, this removes the need for translation and improves the interoperability of data across systems.

-To gain consistency in definitions, Adobe Cloud Platform (ACP) uses standard schemas across its many services.
-This document provides an overview of how those standard schemas are being used.
+To gain consistency in data definitions, Adobe Cloud Platform (ACP) uses standard schemas across its many services.
+This document provides an overview of how standard schemas are used across ACP, including:

-After reading this document you will be able to answer the following questions:

-- How are schemas used by different ACP components?
+- How different ACP components utilize standard schemas
-- What is the Schema Library?
-- What is the Schema Registry?
+- The Schema Library and key standard schemas
+- The Schema Registry and its role within ACP
-- What is the Data Model Workspace, and how can I use it to view, extend and create standard schemas?
+- The Data Model workspace and how to view, extend, and create schemas

 ## ACP Components and Use of Schema

 Adobe Cloud Platform is schema agnostic, meaning that any schema that conforms to the standard can be used across the platform.
 Examples of standard schemas include those defined by Adobe as part of Experience Data Model (XDM), as well as Common Data Model (CDM) schemas published by Microsoft.
-Standard schemas are also supplied by other platform partners and you can create your own my mixing and matching available schemas or defining schemas from scratch.
+Standard schemas are also supplied by other platform partners and you can create your own by mixing and matching available schemas or by defining new schemas.

 Standard schemas are available for use by all platform services, such as Data Catalog, Unified Profile Service, and Unified Segmentation, each of which is outlined below.

 ### Experience Data Lake & Data Catalog

 Adobe Cloud Platform contains a central Data Catalog of assets and their related schemas.
-The data lake is highly granular, storing all of your data managed by the platform, regardless of origin or file format.
+The Experience Data Lake (XDL) is highly granular, storing all of your data managed by ACP, regardless of origin or file format.

 To ingest data into Adobe Cloud Platform, a dataset is created which references a target schema, providing constraints to how the data should look.
 If the dataset is created without a target schema, ACP will derive an observed schema through the inspection of fields and field types.